 Based on facts from the National Institutes of Health, more than 5 million Americans suffer from fibromyalgia.
 Most of the afflicted are women1.
 As quoted by Teri Robnett, a medical marijuana patient’s rights advocate from Denver and Fibromyalgia sufferer: “There used to be days that I didn’t feel like I could get through the day.
 I just wanted to cry and go back to bed.”2

 Among the symptoms associated with fibromyalgia, most commonly fatigue, deep tissue and joint pain, headaches, depression, and lack of sleep, medical marijuana appears to have the most effect on these:

-Insomnia - Certain cannabis strains are more effective on insomnia than others.
+- Insomnia – Certain cannabis strains are more effective on insomnia than others.
 Some of the strains that have been recommended are ones that help sedate patients, giving them more of desire to sleep.
-For example, Indicas seem to help treat insomnia better than others.
-Edibles are strains that can help patients remain asleep for longer periods of time, even though they may take longer to take effect than those that are inhaled.
+For example, Indicas seem to help treat insomnia better than others5.
+Edibles are strains than can help patients remain asleep for longer periods of time, even though they may take longer to take effect than those that are inhaled6.
 Cannabis that has been aged may have more intense sleep effects than fresher marijuana.
-That’s because it has more elevated levels of a chemical that causes sedation called cannabinol (CBN).
+That’s because it has more elevated levels of a chemical that causes sedation called cannabinol (CBN)7.

 We are in the early stages of learning, studying and understanding the most effective and safe uses of the marijuana plant, but there is much in the way of supporting evidence that with the legalization of cannabis across many states, greater acceptance from the medical community on the symptom-relieving benefits of cannabis, plus dispensaries opening in greater numbers for legal purchases of marijuana in various forms, patients who seek medical marijuana for their relief will be able to take advantage of this alternative form of treatment without any stigmas.